NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events.md

 (13-14 October 2025 - Nashville, USA)

-Join us at the CDISC US Interchange in Nashville, USA, where we will be presenting in the 360i track on "CDISC 360i & OpenStudyBuilder: From Vision to Implementation" by Mikkel Traun.
-We will also be available for discussions, questions and demonstrations at the COSA booth.
+Join us at the CDISC US Interchange in Nashville, USA, where we will be presenting in the 360i track on "CDISC 360i & OpenStudyBuilder: From Vision to Implementation" by Rhona O'Donnall.

+## (external) SCOPE Europe

+(14-15 October 2025 - Barcelona, Spain)

+One of our integrators will present the OpenStudyBuilder and their integrations at the SCOPE Europe event in Barcelona, Spain.

+**From Study Design to ICH M11 Protocol: Seamless Digital Transformation through CDISC USDM and Structured Component Authoring Integration**

+(by Murali Menon)

+This presentation demonstrates an end-to-end digital workflow integrating Open Study Builder (OSB) with Docuvera to automatically generate ICH M11-compliant protocols from CDISC USDM-structured study designs.
+Our implementation leverages Digital Data Flow (DDF) principles to establish live links between study design components and protocol authoring systems, enabling real-time synchronization and reusable content management.
+The integration supports component-based authoring with automated FHIR export capabilities, transforming traditional document-centric processes into data-driven workflows.
+We demonstrate the complete journey from structured study design creation in OSB through automated protocol generation, review/approval workflows, and regulatory-compliant FHIR output, showcasing how USDM standards enable seamless clinical trial digitization.

+You can register for the event [here](https://register.cambridgeinnovationinstitute.com/reg/scopeeur?_gl=1*1kgrdi2*corpRollup_au*NzkwODIwNTguMTc1MzEyNTMxOQ..*corpRollup_ga*ODEwMjk4MDAyLjE3NTMxMjUzMTk.*corpRollup_ga_2EH9C0L8YB*czE3NTc5NTk2MjUkbzIkZzEkdDE3NTc5NTk2ODAkajUkbDAkaDA.*_gcl_au*NTE1NTg3NjE3LjE3NTMxMjUzMTk.*_ga*ODEwMjk4MDAyLjE3NTMxMjUzMTk.*_ga_G70WM7DXYM*czE3NTc5NTk2MjUkbzIkZzEkdDE3NTc5NTk5MDgkajUyJGwwJGgw){target=_blank}.

 ## PHUSE SDE Copenhagen

 (23 October  2025 - Copenhagen, Denmark)

 We will very likely be available at the PHUSE Single Day Event.

+## Community Meeting (virtual)

+(3 November 2025, virtual event)

+Join us at the OpenStudyBuilder community meeting!
+Don't miss out on the opportunity to ask any questions to us!
+We can demonstrate various functionality and provide insightful answers.
+We can discuss on a wide range of subjects.

+You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7374005410669805568/){target=_blank}.

 ## PHUSE EU Connect